Personal Strengths List: 30 Examples for Job Interviews

 highlights for resume | character strengths examples | personal capabilities list

-Having an attention to detail is a strength that can help you identify the problem and solve them.
+Having an attention to detail is a strength that can help you identify problems and solve them.

-This is another strength that is often mentioned, but not necessarily completely thought through.
+This strength is often mentioned but not necessarily wholly thought through.

-You may wonder how one strength can be so important across so many different lines of work, but the answer is simple.
-Mistakes are bad at any organization.
+You may wonder how one strength can be so crucial across so many different lines of work, but the answer is simple.
+Mistakes are bad for any organization.

-Having attention to detail can help you identify and solve problems, especially smaller issues that aren’t immediately recognized.
-And, as employers know, small mistakes can lead to major consequences.
+Attention to detail can help you identify and solve problems, especially smaller issues that aren’t immediately recognized.
+As employers know, small mistakes can lead to major consequences.

 Employers want to hire people who can get things right the first time.